AgbegbeTech/btc-mobile/README.md

 You now have a production-ready environment for interacting with the Bitcoin blockchain using an SPV node, Flask, Gunicorn, and Nginx.
 This backend is integrated into your **BTC-Mobile project**, allowing your mobile app to communicate with the Bitcoin network and verify transactions efficiently.

-Let me know if you need further guidance or assistance!